Verification Information and Frequently Asked Questions (FAQ)

 What if my Federal Tax Return Transcript was requested?

-You can submit your 2016 Tax Return Transcript to our office to fulfill this requirement.
+For the 2018-19 FAFSA, you can submit your 2016 signed Federal Tax Return OR your 2016 Tax Return Transcript to our office to fulfill this requirement.

 What if I didn't file taxes?

-If you or your parents worked but weren't required to file, please provide us a copy of your 2016 W-2 form.
+For the 2018-19 FAFSA, if you or your parents worked but weren't required to file, please provide us a copy of the 2016 W-2 form(s).